An elementary proof of the Briancon-Skoda theorem: Introduction

-An algebraic proof was given by Lipman and Tessier in \cite{lipmantessier}.
+An algebraic proof of Theorem~\ref{BS} was given by Lipman and Tessier in \cite{lipmantessier}.
 Their paper also contains a historical summary.
-An account of the further development and an elementary algebraic proof of the result is found in Schoutens \cite{schoutensbs03}.
+An account of more recent developments and an elementary algebraic proof of the result is found in Schoutens \cite{schoutensbs03}.

-Berenstein, Gay, Vidras and Yger~\cite{bgvy} proved the theorem by finding an integral representation formula $\phi = \sum u_i f_i$ with explicit $u_i$.
-However, some estimates rely on Hironaka's theorem.
+Berenstein, Gay, Vidras and Yger~\cite{bgvy} proved Theorem~\ref{BS} for $l=1$ by finding a representation $\phi = \sum u_i f_i$ with $u_i$ as explicit integrals.
+However, some of their estimates rely on Hironaka's theorem on resolutions of singularities.

-In this note, we provide a completely elementary proof along these lines.
-The key point is an $L^1$ estimate (Proposition \ref{stortlemma}), to which the proof is reduced in Section~\ref{elementary}.
+In this paper, we provide a completely elementary proof along these lines.
+The key point is an $L^1$-estimate (Proposition \ref{stortlemma}), which will be used in Section~\ref{elementary}.

 \textbf{Acknowledgements} I am greatful to Mats Andersson for introducing me to the subject and providing many helpful comments and ideas.
+I also want to thank the referee who read the paper very carefully and gave many valuable suggestions.